Children and science

 Now that they got a taste for the wonders of science, they might start loving the subject, even though it is just because it entertains them.
 And children would love to do what entertains their curious brains, which would lead them to enroll in science majors in their higher studies.

 - Betterhood of our species

 Okay.
-We now know that cool science facts can make a kid love science.
+We now know that cool science facts for kids can make a kid love science.
 Let us list out fifteen of them that we found interesting, which we hope will also impress your child.

 Science Facts about Space

 Let’s learn some amazing science facts for kids about the vast space:

 - How many men made objects do you think that’s in space?
 A hundred?
 Two hundred?
 Surely it couldn’t be more than a thousand, right?
 How about 34,000?
 Yup, space junk consists of the wastage and redundancy from our space exploration.
 These tiny pieces orbit the Earth at a whopping 17,000 mph, making it incredibly dangerous for the astronauts and shuttles.
 It is a problem that needs solving.